Code-Institute-Submissions/ace-engineering-services/README.md

 In designing this site I took inspiration from a few engineering websites but most significantly, [Harp Engineering](http://www.harpelectricaleng.com/) .
 Engineering is a very broad discipline and companies are generally highly-specialised in the services they provide.
 Hence, the most difficult task for any potential visitor to an engineering site is to find out what exact services a particular company provides.
-Generally an engineer visiting a site will make a decision in less than 10 seconds whether a particular company can provide what they are looking for.
+Generally a visitor to a site will make a decision in less than 10 seconds whether a particular company can provide what they are looking for.
 Hence, there is urgency to convey:

 * We operate in the **Industrial Sector**.